Kullback–Leibler divergence: Finance (game theory)

 between the investor's believed probabilities and the official odds.

 This is a special case of a much more general connection between financial returns and divergence measures.

 Financial risks are connected to $D_ \text{KL}$ via information geometry.
 Investors' views, the prevailing market view, and risky scenarios form triangles on the relevant manifold of probability distributions.
 The shape of the triangles determines key financial risks (both qualitatively and quantitatively).
 For instance, obtuse triangles in which investors' views and risk scenarios appear on "opposite sides" relative to the market describe negative risks, acute triangles describe positive exposure, and the right-angled situation in the middle corresponds to zero risk.
-Extending this concept, relative entropy can be hypothetically utilised to identify the behaviour of informed investors, if one takes this to be represented by the magnitude and deviations away from the prior expectations of fund flows, for example.

 Motivation

 Illustration of the relative entropy for two normal distributions.
 The typical asymmetry is clearly visible.

 In information theory, the Kraft–McMillan theorem establishes that any directly decodable coding scheme for coding a message to identify one value $x_i$ out of a set of possibilities X can be seen as representing an implicit probability distribution $q(x_i)=2^{-\ell_i}$ over X, where $\ell_i$ is the length of the code for $x_i$ in bits.
 Therefore, relative entropy can be interpreted as the expected extra message-length per datum that must be communicated if a code that is optimal for a given (wrong) distribution Q is used, compared to using a code based on the true distribution P: it is the excess entropy.